spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-rest-auth.md

 # Setting up the REST authentication password provider module

-The playbook can now install and configure [matrix-synapse-rest-auth](https://github.com/kamax-io/matrix-synapse-rest-auth) for you.
+The playbook can install and configure [matrix-synapse-rest-auth](https://github.com/kamax-io/matrix-synapse-rest-auth) for you.

 See that project's documentation to learn what it does and why it might be useful to you.